-Most essentially I am a thinker and pilgrim who loves communicating ideas and connecting with people.
-My life has been greatly enriched by the people I’ve met, and it is my core belief that engaging more richly with other people is good for the world.
+Most fundamentally, my life has been greatly enriched by the people I’ve met, and it is my core belief that engaging more richly with other people is really what the world needs right now.